“I’m back, baby!” – George Costanza

 Pricing is one of those functions that many banks choose to tackle internally.
 After all, this is just a little math, and we’re great at math!
 But while getting the math right is an important step in pricing, it’s far from the only step.
 We see far too many banks that have stretched poor Microsoft Excel WAY beyond its limits.
 They’re now struggling to cope with a laundry lists of problems that include: lack of usability, slow processing, formula errors, garbage data, lack of integration, poor version control, difficult updates, and very limited controls, just to name a few.

 Pricing impacts the bottom line more than any other function in your bank, and resources should be allocated accordingly.
 The most progressive banks are investing in platforms that are centered around the customer conversation, using AI to amplify great relationship managers.
-These RMs are given insight at the time of the negotiation that enables them to be flexible and responsive to their customers.
+These RMs are given insights at the time of the negotiation that enables them to be flexible and responsive to their customers.
 That added value creates happier customers and better returns.

 Sin #2: The Wrong Users at the Wrong Time

-Many banks have Credit Analysts entering deals into a pricing model as a part of the approval process, but this is too late; by this point expectations on both sides are already set.
+Many banks have credit analysts entering deals into a pricing model as a part of the approval process, but this is too late; by this point expectations on both sides are already set.
 At best this allows the bank to say no to a deal that it shouldn’t be doing – after making the customer and the credit group jump through a bunch of unnecessary hoops.
 More likely the bank does the deal anyway, and uses the model results to shame the RM after the fact.

-#3 Applying Vinegar Instead of Honey
+Sin #3 Applying Vinegar Instead of Honey

 Because of the risk-averse nature of banking, most systems are designed to avoid problems.
 Pricing is no exception.
-Banks typically use simple directive when setting up their pricing process: to stop RMs from doing bad deals.
+Banks typically use a simple directive when setting up their pricing process: Stop RMs from doing bad deals.
 With any deal that is entered, there is typically a list of reasons why it won’t work or is outside of policy.
 The RMs essentially have to clear those “exceptions” to get the deal approved.

 We’ve found the opposite approach to be much more effective.
 Instead of a list of problems, provide your RMs with a list of solutions: “Here are 10 ways we can make this deal better; now find one of those that also works for your customer.”
 It is a subtle difference, but it dramatically improves the way your RMs structure deals and serve their customers.